 Remove Brush and Other Debris

-Generally, goats can eat a few square feet of plant life in a short time.
+Generally, goats can chew through quite a bit of vegetation in a short time.
 That is why farmers use goats to help maintain land.

 As Pack Animals

 Some breeds of goats are better than others for pack carrying.
-Wethered billy goats are a good choice for pulling cards or carrying goods.
-They are strong but, as mentioned, don’t have as strong of temperament as bucks, so they are easier to use for these purposes.
+Wethered goats are a good choice for pulling cards or carrying goods.
+They are large and strong but, as mentioned, don’t have as aggressive of a temperament as bucks, so they are easier to use for these purposes.

 As a Loving Pet

-Wethered billy goats are affectionate, and they are even gentle with children.
+Tame wethered goats can be affectionate, and even gentle with children.
 If you are ready to have a loving, happy pet, a wether goat can be a great choice.
-Are Nigerian dwarf goats friendly
+A Nigerian dwarf goat is a common option.

 For Meat